ADENIUM -- A demonstrator for a next-generation beam telescope at DESY: Performance Studies

 Due to charge sharing, several neighbouring pixels may respond to a single particle hit at the same time.
 The number of pixels belonging to a hit cluster, i.e.~the cluster size, depends on the incident angle of the particle as well as its hit position within the pixel.

-For single-pixel clusters, the intrinsic resolution of the sensor can be estimated as \SI{7.76}{\micro\metre} and \SI{8.44}{\micro\meter} in the $x$ and $y$ dimension, respectively, using the formula: \(d/\sqrt{12}\), where $d$ is the pixel pitch.
-Charge sharing can improve this resolution when the cluster center is used as the measured hit position.
 Figure~\ref{fig:clusterSize_trajHit_all_layer} shows the percentage of clusters with different sizes for each telescope plane.
-The mean cluster size is 2.78 pixels per cluster and varies within 0.22 among different sensors.
+Table~\ref{tab:pixel_size_per_layer} lists the mean of cluster sizes as well as projected sizes in x and y dimensions.
+The x and y dimensions have pixel pitch of \SI{29.24}{\micro\metre} and \SI{26.88}{\micro\metre}, respectively.
+The mean number of pixels is 2.76 pixels per cluster and varies among different sensors.
 This can be further optimized and adjusted to a uniform value for all sensors, e.g. via the comparator thresholds.
+For single-pixel clusters, the intrinsic resolution of the sensor can be estimated as \SI{8.44}{\micro\meter} and \SI{7.76}{\micro\metre} in the $x$ and $y$ dimension, respectively, using the formula: \(d/\sqrt{12}\), where $d$ is the pixel pitch.
+Charge sharing can improve this resolution when the cluster center is used as the measured hit position.

 The average cluster size of all sensors is independent of beam energies ranging from \SI{2.0}{\GeV} to \SI{5.6}{\GeV}, hence the intrinsic resolution at the \DESYII beam lines is constant, as expected.